 In linear amplifiers, transistor behaviour is mostly linear up to the point at which a transistor starts to run out of voltage or current.
-The output power at this point is the maximum unclipped output power (P{muc}) .
-The transistor behaviour will become more non-linear as the transistor is driven into compression.
+The output power at this point is the maximum unclipped or the hardclipped output power (P{muc}).
+The transistor behaviour will become more non-linear as the transistor is driven (deeper) into compression.

-The output power obtained from a transistor is a strong function of the maximum unclipped output power.
+The output power obtained from a transistor is a strong function of the maximum unclipped (or hard clipped) output power.
 At this power level the intrinsic load line will clip one of the boundary lines specified to define the allowable load-line area for the transistor in the intrinsic I/V-plane [1].
 Up to five boundary lines can be specified in the ADW.
 (The fifth boundary line is used to approximate the curved upper-left corner of the transistor knee.)
 Pulsed or dc I/V-curves can be used to define these boundaries.
 If I/V-curves are not available, the information provided in the data sheet can be used to set approximate boundaries.
 When measured or harmonic-balance results are available, the boundaries used can be adjusted to improve the correlation.

 Note that the intrinsic load terminations will be different for different classes of operation.
 In the ADW, the intrinsic load terminations are mapped to the external terminations by using power parameters [2].
 These parameters are derived from the ADW model fitted to the transistor.
 Under the assumption of linearity, the mapping is exact.
+The mapping remains valid when feedback is applied to the transistor and when losses are introduced in the transistor model.
+(Note that the actual output power may be less than the intrinsic power generated.)

-P{muc} is used with the expected saturated output power (P{sat}) and an assumed compression curve [3] to estimate the actual output power, as well as the gain compression associated with the input power specified.
+The maximum unclipped (hard clipped) output power (P{muc}) is used with the expected saturated output power (P{sat}) and an assumed compression curve [3] to estimate the actual output power, as well as the gain compression associated with the input power specified.

-A transistor is modelled in the ADW with a set of S-parameters (typically class A/B), a linear model fitted to these parameters, I/V-plane boundary lines, the harmonic content specified for the different base modes of operation (Class-A, Class-B, Class-F, inverse Class-F and Class-B2) and a few fitting factors.
+A transistor is modelled in the ADW with a set of S-parameters (typically class A/B), a linear model (allowance is made for C{ds} to be non-linear) fitted to these parameters, I/V-plane boundary lines, the harmonic content specified for the different base modes of operation (Class-A, Class-B, Class-F, inverse Class-F and Class-B2) and a few fitting factors.
 Up to five harmonics (fundamental included) are allowed in the ADW.

 The main fitting factors are the difference between P{sat} and P{muc} (P{su}), and the compression efficiency fitting factor (CmprEfc).
-Typical values for P{su} are around 3 dBm for Class-B and Class-F and around 0.5dBm to 1.0dBm for inverse class-F. When the output power (P_o) is higher than the maximum unclipped output power, the dc current is assumed to be the dc current at the maximum unclipped point scaled by a factor POWER[(P_o/P{muc}), CmprEfc].
+Typical values for P{su} are around 3 dBm for Class-B and Class-F and around 0.5dBm to 1.0dBm for inverse class-F. When the output power (P_o) is higher than the maximum unclipped (hard clipped) output power, the dc current is assumed to be the dc current at the maximum unclipped point scaled by a factor POWER[(P_o/P{muc}), CmprEfc].
 Below the maximum unclipped power level, the maximum unclipped dc current is scaled by a factor POWER[(P_o/P{muc}), 0.5].
 (Derived from: $P_o = I^2 R = V^2 G$.)